jchen1210/SimplexFlow/README.md

 $$x,y \geq 0$$

 This is just a simple example of a problem faced in linear programming, but in general, there can be an arbitrary number of variables and constraints.

+## Glossary of Terms

+**Linear Program/LP** - An objective function in $n$ variables together with a set of $m$ constraints.
+Broadly speaking, an LP is a mathematical model for a linear optimization problem.

+**Objective function** - A linear function in $n$ variables that is intended to be maximized (or minimized).

+**Simplex Algorithm/SA** - A family of methods for solving LPs by **pivot** steps according to some **pivot rule**.

+**Tableau** - Each step of the SA can be represented as a matrix.
+A tableau is just a way to write the information in that matrix so that it is easier for a reader to understand.
+It usually takes the form of a labeled rectangular table.

+**Pivot** - A sequence of matrix operations performed on the matrix representation of an LP to progress (ideally) towards a solution.
+Each pivot is not necessarily strictly determined, depending on the **pivot rule** used.

+**Pivot rule** - A method used to choose the pivot at each step of the SA.
+There are a variety of pivot rules, with different pros and cons (computational cost, upper bound on pivots needed, preventing cycling).

+**Feasible/Infeasible** - A solution (allocation of variables) is feasible if it satisfies all constraints.
+Otherwise, it is infeasible.

+**Optimal solution** - The allocation of variables that maximizes the objective function while remaining feasible.